manfontan/mongodb-bootcamp/PITCHME.md

 +++

-  - String representation of a DN:  A DN might have multiple string representations
+  - String representation of a DN:  A DN might have multiple string representations.
   All of the following are valid ways of representing the same DN:

     - dc=mongodb,dc=com